ECCCO-mission/overlappogram/README.md

 Overlappogram is a Python package for inverting overlappogram observations of the Sun, for examples MaGIXS observations or ECCCO observations.

+This code was originally written by Dyana Beabout.

 ## How to Use

 `python run_multiion_inversion.py ./path/to/image.fits ./path/to/config.toml`